srobotta/moodle-report_ldapaccounts/README.md

 ## Installation

-Unpack the zip file and copy it's content into a subdirectory of your Moodle installation below the `report` directory.
+1. Unpack the zip file into your Moodle installation below the `report` directory.

-Go to the settings page
+2. Inside the directory rename the folder `moodle-report_ldapaccounts` into `ldapaccounts`.
-"Site administration" -> "Plugins" -> "Report" -> "Settings for Moodle Accounts in LDAP Report" and add the connection data to your LDAP server.
+3. Go to the settings page at "Site administration" -> "Plugins" -> "Report" -> "Settings for Moodle Accounts in LDAP Report" and add the connection data to your LDAP server.

 ## User identification between Moodle and LDAP